Little Fishing Lake, Saskatchewan

 Little Fishing Lake is a hamlet in the Canadian province of Saskatchewan on Little Fishing Lake in the Bronson Lake Provincial Recreation Site.
-It is a popular summer resort as there's a beach with a swimming area and fishing opportunities for northern pike and walleye.
+It is a popular summer resort as there is a beach with a swimming area and fishing opportunities for northern pike and walleye.
 A rustic campground, convenience store, and a subdivision are developed around the lake.
 Access to the community and the lake is from Highway 21.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Little Fishing Lake had a population of 45 living in 26 of its 94 total private dwellings, a change of from its 2016 population of 20.
 With a land area of 0.26 km2, it had a population density of in 2021.